FREQUENTLY ASKED QUESTIONS

 Can the film be applied to any paint finish?

 Yes.
 We can use a film appropriate to the paint finish.
 For example, a matt paint will require a stealth film to ensure that the finish is 'invisible' and the look of the paint remains exactly the same.
 However, if a panel has been resprayed quite often there are areas of over spray where the film would normally wrap in.
 This would require extra work to remove the overspray so the film will adhere.
+Again, please note that edges (where the film can't be wrapped) will be easier to see on white cars.
+Some people might notice a very minor difference in the appearance of panels which are covered compared to those that aren't.
+We often have cars in storage that people can see should they have concerns about how it will look on the car.

 How do you care for the film and is it affected by washing or waxing?